 We’re sure that by now you must have realized the difference in the two products through our Lincoln 140 vs 180 comparisons.
 The 180 has been built primarily for larger-scale projects that require more professional welders to handle the power that comes with it.
 The 140 is mostly for smaller projects that can accomplish basic welding tasks but can shift towards medium-tier welding if need be.
 However, it is not well suited for giant structural welding.
 The machine also comes with a few safety features like the Lincoln 180 HD to keep the customer from being disturbed or hurting themselves while welding.

-The Lincoln 140 HD weighs 76 pounds and can be hard to pick up and travel around with.
-You need two people to pick it up if you need to travel with it or move it to another space.
-This is a disadvantage compared to the 180 which is much easier to maneuver with a considerably lesser weight.
+The Lincoln 140 HD weighs 50 pounds and can be hard to pick up and travel around with.
+This is an advantage compared to the 180 which is not as easy to maneuver with a considerably bigger weight.
 Lastly, the Lincoln 140 HD is perfect for aluminum welding with a high-powered spool gun and top-quality wire speeds that give maximum power to the gun to function properly while welding.

 - Attractive crimson red exterior that increases the chances of the customer spotting it inside the workshop.
 The welding machine depicts its quality on its first impression.